jakka351/Project-Nullwear/README.md

 ## License

-Released under the **MIT License** — see [`LICENSE`](LICENSE).
-The intent is that any law-enforcement or national-security agency in any friendly jurisdiction may take this work, build the devices, and protect their officers, without legal encumbrance.
+Released under the **GNU General Public License** — see [`LICENSE`](LICENSE).
+The intent is that any law-enforcement or national-security agency in any friendly jurisdiction may take this work, build the devices, and protect their officers, **without legal encumbrance or red tape**.

 <p align="right">
 <img align="right" src="https://user-images.githubusercontent.com/57064943/163706907-48fcd541-6998-42c8-a673-b33784e09128.png" height="25%" width="25%" /></p>